ADMINISTRATIVE CODE

 1) The family is rendered homeless or is threatened with homelessness as a result of a fire, flood or other natural disaster.

-2) The family has an eviction or a court order to vacate the premises for any reason.
+2) The family has an eviction or a court order to vacate the premises for reasons other than the non-payment of rent.

 3) A caretaker and child have left their residence due to domestic or sexual violence.